qf0/qf0.github.io/_posts/2021-07-12-Interesting-books-sites-and-resources.md

 * [Google Fiber](https://fiber.google.com/)
 * [Google Advance Protection](https://landing.google.com/advancedprotection/)
 * Mint Mobile (cheaper than Google Fi and offers TOTP).
 Might be vulnerabile to t-mobile sim swapping by a retail employee.
 Since Google Fi uses T-Mobile and another phone network I'm not sure if it would be possible for a T-Mobile employee to sim swap a Google Fi subscripter.
+* US Mobile is as cheap at Mint Mobile as well as offers various sim swap protections + unlimited data.

 ## Interview prep and self learning CS resources
 * [Missing part of my CS education](https://missing.csail.mit.edu/)
 * [teachyourselfcs](https://teachyourselfcs.com/)